 To be considered for admission, program candidates must complete a graduate school and a departmental application (https://umaine.edu/psychology/clinicalpsychology/admissions/).
 In a typical year, there are 100 or more completed applications.
 An initial screening is completed in order to decide which candidates will be invited for an on campus interview.
 This screening is based on a composite of GRE scores (advanced psychology test not required), undergraduate (and graduate if applicable) grade point average (GPA), research and clinical interests reflected in the Personal Statement, and letters of reference.
 Because of the program's heavy research emphasis, candidates with evidence of strong performance in science and mathematics courses are favored.
-Though no minimum scores/grades are used as "cutoffs" in the screening process, grade point averages below 3.3 and GRE scores below the 50th percentile often result in rejection.
-A summary of GPA's and GRE scores of admitted candidates for the past 10 years can be found on the program's website in the Admissions section under "Student Admissions, Outcomes and Other Data."
+Though no minimum scores/grades are used as "cutoffs" in the screening process, grade point averages below 3.3 and GRE scores of admitted candidates for the past 10 years can be found on the program's website in the Admissions section under "Student Admissions, Outcomes and Other Data."
 Low GPA or GRE scores are sometimes offset by other strengths and rarely are the sole reason for the rejection of an application.
 Finally, because of the program's mentor-based training model, the perceived match of interests between candidates and potential faculty mentors is crucial in the admission process.
 A related consideration is whether particular faculty members have the funding to make admission offers in a particular year.